Key information

 2:2

-2:2 in any subject We will consider applicants with equivalent professional experience.
-Applicants will be asked to provide 4-5 pages of a script they have written, in any dramatic form.
+Applicants will be required to provide a 4-5 page script they have written, in any dramatic form.

 International & EU requirements